skokielibrary/spl-content/_content/jessica/resources--local-history.markdown

 Research local events, people, and organizations in our index.
-To get the articles, come in to the library or contact us askref@skokielibrary.info. link to current index page [Content Pro collection not yet up and running] http://articles.skokielibrary.info/newsindex.php [in-house only—FUTURE FEATURE] Skokie Newspaper Archives link to Content Pro collection—not available yet
+To get the articles, come in to the library or contact us askref@skokielibrary.info. link to current index page [Content Pro collection not yet up and running] http://articles.skokielibrary.info/newsindex.php

 ##Skokie Newspapers
 link to list of papers available on microfilm